technicalanxiety/technicalanxiety.github.io/_posts/2025-11-24-psychological-safety.md

 ---

 ## My Definition
-For me, psychological safety means speaking through honesty and love.
-Not belligerence.
-Not hate.
-It means creating space where ideas can breathe, mistakes are not fatal, and feedback is not a weapon.
+For me, psychological safety means speaking honestly without fear of judgement or reprisal.
+It means creating space where ideas can breathe, mistakes are not fatal they are encouraged, and feedback is not a weapon but a tool for success.

 It is not about being nice.
 It is about being real without fear.